-Assistant Baseball Coach Brad Cook is entering his third year as pitching coach at Polk State, where he’s led the pitching staff to numerous honors and achievements.
+Assistant Baseball Coach Brad Cook is entering his fourth year as pitching coach at Polk State, where he’s led the pitching staff to numerous honors and achievements.

 In 2012, in addition to helping the Eagles to a berth in the NJCAA JUCO World Series, the College’s pitchers led the NJCAA and the state in several categories and set numerous school records.

 Under Cook, Alec Asher went on to break numerous school records, including games started, with 16; innings pitched, with 111; strikeouts, with 118; and tied the record for wins with 13.
 Asher was selected as the Suncoast Conference Pitcher of the Year, Florida State Pitcher of the Year, NJCAA First Team All-American and a Rawlings Gold Glove recipient.
 He was selected by the Texas Rangers in the fourth round of the 2012 MLB draft.

 Four other pitchers from Cook’s staff were named to the All-Conference Team, and seven pitchers from the 2012 season’s staff signed scholarships to four-year institutions.